-Ray Bernoff is an artist and maker working in multiple media, primarily drawing, sculpture, and the written word.
+Ray Bernoff is an artist and maker working in multiple media, primarily multimedia assemblage, painting, and the written word.
 He received his undergraduate degree in film and media studies and production from Tufts in 2018.
-His work focuses on identity, the body, and the abject.
+His work focuses on waste, the body, and other abject subjects.
 He draws inspiration from his experiences of chronic illness, disability, and transsexuality, though at times he just wants to make something bright, glittery, or slimy-looking.

 Community Trash (2024-ongoing)